-- Age — arthritis affects approximately 90% of people over the age of 55
+- Age.
+Arthritis affects approximately 90 percent of people over the age of 55.

-- Gender — women are twice as likely to suffer from arthritis than men
+- Gender.
+Women are twice as likely to suffer from arthritis as men.

-Facet arthritis typically occurs in the lower back, and its symptoms are most pronounced in the morning.
-The pain can be slight to severe, and it may travel down to your buttocks and upper thigh.
-Facet arthritis can also cause joint stiffness and/or swelling, tenderness in the affected area and muscle weakness.
+Facet arthritis typically occurs in the lower back, and many patients report that symptoms are more pronounced in the morning.
+The accompanying pain can be slight to severe and it may travel down to the buttocks through the upper thigh if a swollen joint or bone spur compresses a nerve in the spine.
+Facet arthritis can also cause joint stiffness, swelling, tenderness in the affected area and muscle weakness.

-Contact your healthcare provider if you find yourself having difficulty in getting out of bed in the morning, or if you feel pain or swelling in any of your joints.
-Your doctor has the ability to make sure your symptoms are due to arthritis and not a different problem.
-Also, review our facet disease treatments page for tips on reducing pain and swelling, including using non-prescription medication, stretching exercises and water therapy.
+Contact your health care provider if you experience difficulty getting out of bed in the morning or if you feel pain or swelling in your joints.
+Your physician can confirm that your symptoms are due to arthritis and not a more serious problem.
+Upon diagnosis, most cases of spinal arthritis are treated with a course of conservative methods that can include nonsteroidal anti-inflammatory drugs and physical therapy.

 If you’re still experiencing the effects of facet arthritis after several rounds of conservative treatments, contact Laser Spine Institute.
 Our highly skilled surgeons perform minimally invasive spine surgery that is an alternative to traditional open back procedures.
 By using state-of-the-art technology that allows for smaller muscle-sparing incisions, we can offer shorter recovery periods and less risk of complication with these procedures.^